 In preliminary experiments with GPT-3.5, we observed that LLMs are not responsive to the 3 contrapositive prompts from \citet{schmitt_language_2021} (colored gray), performing at random.
 We also observed that prompt number 5 from \citet{schmitt_language_2021} also consistently underperforms the other 4 templates, so we use the remaining 4 templates (namely, template no. 1, 2, 3, 4) as our final candidate set.

-\paragraph{In-context Examples} have been widely used for interactions with LLMs since the seminal work of \citet{brown2020language}.
-Further, \citet{wei_chain_2022} has demonstrated that including chain-of-thoughts, namely step-by-step explanations, in the in-context examples, helps LLMs perform reasoning tasks.
+\paragraph{In-Context Examples} have been widely used for interactions with LLMs since \citet{brown2020language}.
+Further, \citet{NEURIPS2022_9d560961} has demonstrated that including chain-of-thought explanation, namely step-by-step explanations, in the in-context examples, helps LLMs perform reasoning tasks.
 On the other hand, \citet{ouyang_training_2022} has suggested that instruction-tuned LLMs are also capable of performing tasks in zero-shot, without exposure to any in-context examples.

 We compared zero-shot and few-shot in our preliminary experiments with LLaMA and GPT-3.5 on Levy/Holt directional \textbf{dev} set.
 Following \citet{touvron2023llama}, for zero-shot, we prepend a textual description of the task to each test sample; for few-shot, we prepend a minimal 4 examples with explanations.
 Instantiated prompts in the two settings are demonstrated in Table \ref{tab:example_instantiated_prompts}.
 Here we report the dev set results with the best-performing templates.